 The Post Body is the main content of posts and pages.

 The Post Footer displays below each post.
 This setting also applies to the Page Footer.
 At Design > Content, the content included in the Post and Page Footer can be selected.
 Learn more.

 You can change the Date Header, Post Title, Post Footer, and Page Footer settings at Design > Content.
 Learn more.

 Select the font style, size, and color, alignment, and border settings for the following elements included in the sidebars:

 TypeList Titles and other module headers, including Categories, Archives, and Search, are considered Sidebar Titles.

 The settings apply to TypeList items, default module content, and custom sidebar module.

 Similar to the General Links, the color and style of links can be set for the sidebar modules, including Links TypeLists.
 The link style should contrast from the background color and other content to be easily identifiable as linked text.

-Unlimited, Premium, and Business Class plans have access to the Custom CSS feature, which will allow you to make even more customizations to the design via CSS.
+Unlimited, Premium, Enterprise, and Business Class plans have access to the Custom CSS feature, which will allow you to make even more customizations to the design via CSS.
 Learn more.